Dork Diaries: Characters

-Brandon is Nikki's and Mackenzie's crush.
+Brandon is Nikki's and Mackenzie's crush.His favourite colour is blue.
 He is not as impressed by Mackenzie as everybody else, obviously preferring Nikki.
 In the second book, he asks her to dance.
 In the seventh book, he kisses Nikki at a kissing booth to raise money for charity.
 In the books, he is described as "super cute" with wavy hair.
 He is shy around Nikki.
 Brandon is a photographer for Westchester Middle School's newspaper, and in Dork Diaries: Tales From a Not-So-Talented Pop Star, it is revealed that Brandon plays the drums and joins Nikki's band, "Actually, I'm Not Really Sure Yet".
 He lives with his grandparents and works in an animal center called Fuzzy Friends.
 He loves caring for the dogs there and hopes to be a veterinarian in the future.
 In the 12th book, he finally confesses to Nikki that he likes her a lot.